 But there are a few other benefits you can expect to gain from deploying a bit of resource management.

-First of all, resource management helps you avoid unforeseen hiccups.
+Resource management helps you avoid unforeseen hiccups.

 By developing a firm understanding of what you’ve got to work with and how those resources can be used, you’ll be able to forecast any potential problems before they even happen.
 That will save you a major headache later.

-Next, resource management helps prevent team burnout.
+It helps prevent team burnout.

 Resource management also gives you a safety net in case things head south.